staropera/aa-freight/README.md

 Days to complete | Recommended days for contract completion | Info Details | Text with additional instructions for using this pricing | Info

-> **Adding Locations**:<br>If you are creating a pricing for a new route or this is the first pricing you are creating you may need to first add the locations (stations and/or structures) to the app.
-The best way is add new locations is with the "Add Location" feature on the main page of the app.
-Alternatively you can just create a courier contract between those locations in game.
-They will be added automatically when the contract is synced by Alliance Freight.
+> **How to add new locations**:<br>If you are creating a pricing for a new route you may need to first add the locations (stations and/or structures).<br>The easiest way is to create a courier contract between those locations in game and then run contract sync.
+Those locations will then be added automatically.<br>Alternatively you can use the "Add Location" feature on the main page of the app.
+This will require you to provide the respective station or structure eve ID.